HOFNER FACT FILES -

 The Selmer cases were generally of excellent quality, as well as being very attractive.
 The value of an old Hofner is substantially increased if it still retains its original Selmer case.
 Values of the cases themselves, if in good condition, are increasing steadily.

-Selmer also offered various "Soft" Cases and Guitar Bags for the cheaper guitars in their catalogue, and generally for those guitar buyers working to a budget, but it is unlikely that any of these will have survived to the present day.
-They have therefore not been dealt with below.
+Selmer also offered various "Soft" Cases and Guitar Bags for the cheaper guitars in their catalogue, and also for those buyers of more expensive guitars who were working to a budget.

 SOLID GUITARS: